PyCQA/modernize/docs/index.rst

 ..
 TODO Explain WHY someone would want to have their code be Python 2/3 compatible

-This library is a very thin wrapper around ``lib2to3`` to utilize it to make Python 2 code more modern with the intention of eventually porting it over to Python 3.
+This library is a very thin wrapper around ``fissix`` to utilize it to make Python 2 code more modern with the intention of eventually porting it over to Python 3.